Pork with Peanut Sauce

 I originally used a Crock-Pot 2.5-Quart Slow Cooker (affiliate link) for this recipe.
-This time I made it in the Crock-Pot Casserole Crock Mini; any small slow cooker will work.
+This time I made it in the Crock-Pot Casserole Crock Mini (affiliate link); any small slow cooker will work.
 There are also directions for making this in the Instant Pot (affiliate link) or another electric pressure cooker.

 This recipe created by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 It’s important to use low-sugar peanut butter and an approved sweetener if you want this recipe to be low-carb or Keto or approved for the original South Beach Diet approved.